peacey/split-vpn/README.md

   * This script only does the following.

-    1. Adds custom iptable chains and rules to the mangle, nat, and filter tables.
+    1. Adds custom iptables chains and rules to the mangle, nat, and filter tables.
 You can see them with the following commands (assuming you set `PREFIX=VPN_`).

         ```sh
         iptables -t mangle -S | grep VPN